UNICODE-0/ColorPaletteHelper/README.md

-<h1>Tool for Bulk Renaming Images Based on Their Dominant Color</h1>
+# Tool for Bulk Renaming Images Based on Their Dominant Color

 How to use:
 - Select a directory containing your images.